BokaiZhu/microbiomeFISH/README.md

 ```
 <p align="center"><img width=120%% src="https://github.com/BokaiZhu/microbiomeFISH/blob/master/media/filtered.png"></p>

 Here we can see the table has three new columns added to the end : secondary, the ΔGo2 value; Hybeff, the predicted hybridization effieciency; and the Conventional Tm.
 The filtered probes we got here are bascially different variations of the same location.
-You can order the probes directly for testing, or you can also use the secondary system ([in method](somelink to paper secondary part)) to save money in a long run.
+You can order the probes directly for testing, or you can also use the secondary system ([in method](somelink to paper secondary part)) to test more probes (as we would expect not all probes will work perfectly in the actual experimental validation).